zymotik/onewire-sender/README.md

-# onewire-sender
+# OneWire-Sender
-Send data from 1 or more DS18B20 sensors to a http endpoint on a schedule
+Send data from 1 or more DS18B20 sensors to a http endpoint or MQTT broker on a schedule

 # Setup on a Raspberry Pi: